sgibson91/community-showcase/handbook/community/content/authoring.md

 (content/authoring)=
-# Author and Preview Content using Jupyter Book
+# How do I Author and Preview Content using Jupyter Book?

 This guide shows you how to author and preview content using Jupyter Book within your 2i2c Managed JupyterHub Service.